Become part of the USC McNair/Gateway Scholars Program

-Attend a McNair Information Session
+Attend a McNair/Gateway Scholars Program Information Session

-- Cumulative GPA of 3.0 or higher
+- Cumulative USC GPA of at least 3.0

 - U.S. Citizen or Permanent Resident status

-* Low-income guidelines are established by the federal government.
+Low-income guidelines are established by the federal government.
 Please refer to http://www.ed.gov/about/offices/list/ope/trio/incomelevels.html to determine if you meet this criteria.